tamc/excel_to_code/docs/Which_functions_are_implemented.md

 * MID, MIDB -- Returns a specific number of characters from a text string starting at the position you specify - _R_
 * PHONETIC -- Extracts the phonetic (furigana) characters from a text string
 * PROPER -- Capitalizes the first letter in each word of a text value
-* REPLACE, REPLACEB -- Replaces characters within text
+* REPLACE, REPLACEB -- Replaces characters within text -- _R_
 * REPT -- Repeats text a given number of times
 * RIGHT, RIGHTB -- Returns the rightmost characters from a text value -- _R_ _C_
 * SEARCH, SEARCHB -- Finds one text value within another (not case-sensitive)